 Look for ingredients like Vitamin C, mangosteen, birch water and lilikoi for a potent dose of antioxidants.
 We recommend applying our Citrus & Kale Potent C+E Serum which is rich in Vitamin C, E and ferulic acid.

 Avoid chemical skin care that can disrupt your skin barrier.
 Instead, seek out natural, organic and biodynamic products that maintain strength and integrity.
 These types of ingredients infuse the skin with beneficial nutrients that optimize its health and fortify its barrier.

 Curious about which products to use to keep your skin barrier intact?
-Chat with a licensed esthetician at an Eminence Organics partner spa to find the best products for your skin type and skin concerns.
+Chat with a licensed esthetician at an Eminence Organics Spa Partner to find the best products for your skin type and skin concerns.

 *These products do not contain live probiotic cultures.